 What is a novated lease?

-Benefits of a novated lease
+What are the benefits of a novated lease in New Zealand?

 For the employee

 - Cost and tax benefits.
 You can use your pre-tax income to cover some of the costs of the lease.
-You may also benefit from corporate fleet discount programs that can reduce the retail price of a vehicle.
+You may also benefit from corporate fleet discount programmes that can reduce the retail price of a vehicle.

 - Vehicle options.
 You can finance both new and used vehicles with a novated lease.